How To Handover Your Project Successfully

 Here’s the scenario.
 Most mid-size to large companies are set up with a development team that is responsible for creating the initial application, report or other software.
 Once it is complete, it is then handed off to another team of people.
 This group is typically called Production Support.
 These are the people that are responsible for the care, maintenance, and support of what the development team just completed.

-What typically happens is that there is a premature hand-off between Development to Production Support.
+What typically happens is that there is a premature hand-off between Development to Production Support with barely a project report to explain what’s gone before.
 The bits have barely congealed into bytes and Development is tossing their work over the fence as fast as they can.
 They can’t wait to get this hot potato out of their hands and into someone else’s.

 Nobody wants to get caught with this hot potato in their hands despite what the project scheduling software says.